juicedata/juicefs/docs/en/comparison_with_others.md

 ### Data compression

-By default JuiceFS uses [LZ4](https://lz4.github.io/lz4) to compress all your data, you could also use [Zstandard](https://facebook.github.io/zstd) instead.
+JuiceFS supports use [LZ4](https://lz4.github.io/lz4) or [Zstandard](https://facebook.github.io/zstd) to compress all your data.
 Alluxio doesn't have this feature.

 ### Data encryption